FreeCAD/homebrew-freecad/README.md

 * An up-to-date installation of [homebrew](http://brew.sh)
 * The [homebrew/science](https://github.com/Homebrew/homebrew-science) tap
+* The patched python recipe (2.7.6) from this tap

 It's easy to install the homebrew/science tap

     brew tap homebrew/science

+Next, install the python recipe from this repo

+    brew install --build-from-source python

 ## Building FreeCAD